michelalapenna/GNN-for-segmentation-of-XCT/README.md

-# Geometric Deep Learning for enhanced quantitative analysis of Microstructures in X-ray Computed Tomography Data
+# Graph Neural Networks for enhanced quantitative analysis of Microstructures in X-ray Computed Tomography Data

 ## Abstract